 2. Having decorations around the house may be disruptive for some.
 It may be helpful to revisit pictures from previous holidays that show decorations in the house.
 If such a book does not exist, use this holiday season to create a picture book.
 For some, it may also be helpful to take them shopping with you for holiday decorations so that they are engaged in the process.
 Or involve them in the process of decorating the house.
 And once holiday decorations have been put up, you may need to create rules about those that can be touched and those that cannot be touched.
 Be direct, specific, and consistent.
 We also realize that with some individuals, decorations may not be feasible.
 Create a visual schedule for decorating and other holiday events.
 See examples of numerous visual supports on our website at: https://www.iidc.indiana.edu/pages/visualsupports.

 3. If your child has difficulty with change, you may want to gradually decorate the house.
 For example, on the first day put up the Christmas tree, then on the next day decorate the tree, and so on.
 And again, engage them as much as possible in this process.
 It may be helpful to develop a visual schedule or calendar that shows what will be done on each day.
 At the same time, it may also be helpful to inform them of the process for removing decorations.
 This process may be disruptive for some individuals as well.

 4. If your child begins to obsess about a particular gift or toy they want, it may help to be specific and direct about the number of times a child can mention the toy.
 One suggestion is to give your child 5 poker chips.
 They are allowed to exchange one poker chip for 5 minutes of talking about the desired gift.
 Also, if you have no intention of purchasing a specific toy, it serves no purpose to tell the child that maybe they will get the gift.
 This will only lead to problems in the future.
-Always choose to be clear about your intentions.
+Always be clear and concrete about your intentions.